chrisbloom7/allocations/README.md

 ## 🚀 Features

-- ✅ Search for a location using autocomplete (Stimulus.js + Geocoder + Nominatim API)
-- ✅ Retrieve weather data using OpenWeather API
-- ✅ Cache results using Redis (for faster subsequent requests)
+- ✅ Allocate funds automatically using a proration algorithm
+- ✅ Add new investors and funds to the pool
 - ✅ Live updates using Hotwire/Stimulus
 - ✅ TailwindCSS + DaisyUI for modern UI styling